np-guard/vpc-network-config-synthesis/README.md

 ```

 #### nACL optimization (in progress)
+nACL optimizatin attempts to reduce the number of nACL rules in an nACL without changing the semantic.
 Specifying the `-n` flag results in optimizing only one given nACL.
 Otherwise, all nACLs will be optimized.
 ```
 Flags: